shoeheng/dbmle/dbmle-pkg/README.md

 # D: observed takeup indicator (1 = treatment takeup, 0 = did not)
 Z = [1, 1, 1, 0, 0, 0]
 D = [1, 1, 0, 1, 0, 0]
+# Data is equivalent to stylized example in Figure 1 of Christy and Kowalski (2025)

 res = dbmle_from_ZD(Z, D)
 print(res.report())